tfogo/mongodb-workshop/README.md

 The ObjectId is a 24-character hex string.
 You'll notice it's wrapped in `ObjectId()`.
 This is a special BSON type.
 You can read more about ObjectIds in the [ObjectId documentation](https://docs.mongodb.com/manual/reference/bson-types/#objectid).

+## Create an mLab database

+See the [documentation here](http://docs.mlab.com/) for a step by step guide for creating a database.
+Remember to create your database user and password on the Users tab for your database.
+You'll need to create these to connect to your database.

 ## Querying

 Exit the Mongo shell by running the exit command: